enterthestream/Curated-Collections/README.md

 # Curated Collections

 **Curated Collections** is a web platform that allows users to explore, curate, and manage virtual art exhibitions.
-It fetches artwork data from multiple museum/university APIs, enabling users to create personalized exhibitions and browse through collections.
+It fetches artwork data from multiple museum APIs, enabling users to create personalized exhibitions and browse through collections.

 **Features:**